freakmangd/LoveCollider/README.md

 collider.overlapCircle(100, 100, 10)
 ```
 ### Physics
-The physics collisions (like running into a wall) are more tricky
+The physics collisions (like running into a wall) are more tricky.

-Currently, the circle colliders do not work with physics
+#### Currently, the circle colliders do not work with physics.

 If you wanted to make something like a wall, setting the trigger parameter to false will make one.
 But not so fast, if you want them to collide, you're going to need the transform.lua script.
-If you already have a transform.lua script, you can just take the Request() and Translate() functions and rework them to fit yours, it's pretty simple lua so don't worry
+If you already have a transform.lua script, you can just take the Request() and Translate() functions and rework them to fit yours, it's pretty simple lua so don't worry.

-The thing that is going to be colliding with the walls needs to move a certain way, and that is with the Request() function
+The thing that is going to be colliding with the walls needs to move a certain way, and that is with the Request() function.
 Here is an example of a player I created to test this:

 ```lua